deathau/cm-typewriter-scroll-obsidian/README.md

 [![Paypal](https://img.shields.io/badge/paypal-deathau-yellow?style=social&logo=paypal)](https://paypal.me/deathau)

 # Version History
+## 0.1.0
+- Updated APIs so toggling on and off should work again.

 ## 0.0.2
 - Added a basic 'Zen Mode' which dims non-active lines in the editor
   - "Active Line" will include an entire paragraph at this stage